-Nevertheless, the Board will in due course seek to identify suitable candidates to further develop the Board and comply with the requirement of Provision 2.2 of the Code for Independent Directors to make up a majority of the Board.
-However, the current situation, with the prevalence of Covid19 globally, is presenting some challenges to initiate the process of attracting another Independent Director to the Board.
+Nevertheless, the Board will seek to identify suitable candidates to further develop the Board and comply with the requirement of Provision 2.2 of the Code for Independent Directors to make up a majority of the Board.
+However, the current situation surrounding the prevalence of Covid19 globally, has continued to present some challenges to initiate the process of attracting another Independent Director to the Board.